Understanding Flybarless RC Helicopters:

 That said, flybarless systems with remote sensor units have pretty much been phased out.

-Today's FBL controllers have much better vibration immune sensors in combination with better and faster processors, vibration ignoring algorithms, and internal sensor orientation selection (ie. you can mount the unit in any orientation on the aircraft).
+Today's FBL controllers have much better vibration immune sensors in combination with better and faster processors, vibration ignoring/filtering algorithms, and internal sensor orientation selection (ie. you can mount the unit in any orientation on the aircraft).

 Micro Heli Flybarless Combination Control Board